hollowbit/ArchipeloClient/README.md

 # ArchipeloClient
 Official repository for the ArchipeloClient!
-You may now use this code to create awesome Archipelo related content, including client mods, utility apps and more!
-Please read the 'Legal Information' section first.
+You may now use this code for whatever you like.

 <h3>Legal Information</h3>
-The legal information has changed slightly.
-Basically, you can now use the code more freely!
-Here are some basic rules to follow:
-  1. Only use the code to make programs that will not damage the game or its community.
-  2. Do not use the code to make programs unrelated to Archipelo.
-  3. Make the project open-source, like this code is!
-We would also like to remind you that we have the right to shutdown any projects that we feel are going against the rules.
+<p>This code is available publically for the user of anybody.
+Please note that anything in the 'assets' directory is not opensource and is not open for use unless they are used for an Archipelo related project.
+Such projects could be a modded client or utility app.
+You are not allowed to use these assets for anything else.
+Thanks for your cooperation.</p>

 <br>